-But let’s say you haven’t experienced the damaging socio-economic impact from the snake-oil promises by technology just yet, and still believe social media – err, socialism – is actually good for humanity, and with unfettered positivity, you are intent on believing and accepting computers best someday rule us.
+But let’s say you haven’t experienced the damaging socio-economic impact from the snake-oil promises by technology just yet, and still believe social media – err, socialism – is actually good for humanity.
+With unfettered positivity, you are intent on believing and accepting computers best someday rule us.
 For you, this missive is a stern warning of evolutionary discourse.

-First off, there is no doubt specific laborious and dangerous activities performed by humans may be helped by machines, first with the assistance of rudimentary tools, then automated machines, then machines with more sensors to decide on a better and dynamic course of action.
-Such devices already exist in many factories all over the world today, and way before we decided to slap artificial intelligence as the moniker on them.
+First off, there are no doubt specific laborious and dangerous activities performed by humans may be helped by machines, first with the assistance of rudimentary tools, then automated machines then machines with more sensors to decide on a better and dynamic course of action.
+Such devices already exist in many factories worldwide today, and way before, we decided to slap artificial intelligence as the moniker on them.

 In fact, many of these kinds of machines, we with a glance to the future refer to as robots, are not intelligent at all, for what they contain is a sophisticated algorithm to weigh the priorities of the many signals received from its sensors to decide on a most precise or appropriate course of action.
-A course of action that mimics the decision a human with experience would ideally make or would like to see made.
+A course of action that mimics a human’s decision with experience would ideally make or would like to see made.

-Which brings us to the very meaning of intelligence, as the loaded noun in the moniker of artificial intelligence.
+This brings us to the very meaning of intelligence as the loaded noun in the moniker of artificial intelligence.
 We commonly assign the merit of intelligence to a person with a lot of knowledge, a mistake we also make when referring to artificial intelligence, which by its dependence on data, should instead be referred to as artificial knowledge.